ignatkhar/rfrnfnrk/README.md

 Certifies your code or documents by certifying the commit hash, that triggered the GitHub action, on the bloxberg blockchain.

+Development: Run `npm run all` before pushing code on GitHub.

 Code based on https://github.com/actions/typescript-action/.